postmatic/postmatic-basic/readme.txt

 15. We're serious about privacy.
 Your data is yours, and always will be.
 Postmatic uses fully-native commenting.
 Just think of us as a magical email > WordPress gateway.

 == Changelog ==
+= 2.0.12 =

+- We're always finding new and fun command misspellings to recognize

 = 2.0.11 =

 - A fix for the color palette detection script.
 Give it a try if it wasn't working for you.